jlperona/gpa-converter/README.md

 * `Switzerland`
     * Most common scale in Switzerland.
     * Grades range from 0 - 6.
-* `Taiwan`
-    * Tertiary scale in Taiwan.
-    * Grades range from 0 - 100.
-* `Uganda`
-    * 9 point scale in Uganda.
-    * Grades range from 1 - 9.
 * `United Kingdom`
     * Most common scale in the United Kingdom.
     * Grades range from 0 - 100.

-* `United States`, `Canada`, or `Hong Kong`
+### India

+* `India 10`
+    * UGC 10 point scale in India.
+    * Grades range from 0 - 10.
+    * *See below for special information about this scale.*
+* `India 100`
+    * Most common scale in India.
+    * Grades range from 0 - 100.
+* `India Marks`
+    * Scale for certain universities in India.
+        * Useful when the university only uses marks and does not provide an equivalent to units.
+        * Uses the same scale as `India 100`.
+        * Calculates the percentage based on the units input being equal to 100%.
+        * For example, 200 units with a grade of 150 is equal to 150/200 = 75%.
+    * Grades range from 0 to the number of units input.

+### Oceania

+* `Australia`
-    * 4.0 scale used in Canada, China, Hong Kong, Japan, Taiwan, and the United States.
+    * Post-secondary scale in Australia.
-        * Assumes that A+ is equivalent to 4.0.
-        * Can also convert the 4.3 scale where A+ is equivalent to 4.3.
     * Letter grades.
-* `Vietnam`
+* `Australia New South Wales`
-    * Most common scale in Vietnam.
+    * Most common scale in New South Wales, Australia.
-    * Grades range from 0 - 10.
+    * Grades range from 0 - 100.

-The appropriate string above goes in the *Grade Scale Type* column for each student.

-More will be added as I encounter them.
-If you have any that you would like to add, feel free to make a [pull request](https://github.com/jlperona/gpa-converter/pulls).
+    * For letter grades, use `Australia` above.

 ### Indian 10 Point Scale